padhmanethrri/aoc-hardcaml/day1/part2/README.md

 This directory contains my solution for Day 1, Part 2 of the Advent of FPGA Challenge, implemented using Hardcaml.

-Part 2 builds directly on the first part, but changes the counting rule in a way that makes the problem more event-driven rather than just state-based.
+Part 2 builds directly on Part 1, but changes the counting rule in a way that requires tracking events that occur during a rotation rather than only checking the final state.

 ## What Changed from Part 1

 In Part 1, the count was incremented only when a rotation ended with the dial pointing at position 0.

 In Part 2, every time the dial points at 0 must be counted, including occurrences during a rotation.
-This means that a single instruction can contribute multiple counts, especially when the rotation amount is large or wraps around the dial multiple times.
+This means that a single instruction can contribute multiple counts, especially when the rotation amount is large or causes the dial to wrap around multiple times.

-As a result, the solution needs to reason about intermediate events during movement, not just the final position.
+As a result, the solution needs to reason about intermediate events during movement, not just the final dial position.

 ## File Overview